Domino (horse): 1895: four-year-old season

 Raced as a four-year-old, Domino won four of eight races: the Coney Island Handicap, the Sheepshead Bay Handicap, and came in 2nd in the Fall Handicap carrying 133 lb., conceding 24 lb to the winner.

 Slightly unsound, and always raced in bandages, in his 25 starts, Domino won 19, placed in 2, and came third in one.
-His life career earnings amounted to $193,550.
+His lifetime career earnings amounted to $193,550.

 Eventually refusing to train due to a bad foot, at the end of the 1895 season, he was retired to Castleton Stud.

 Stud career

 Domino had produced only twenty foals when at age six (July 29, 1897) he died unexpectedly of spinal meningitis.
-However, this diagnosis is still disputed today.
-Known for being a gentle, but playful horse, Domino would rear and paw the air upon being turned out in his paddock, lending credibility to the claim that he slipped and fell, thus breaking his neck.
-Despite his short time as a sire, of Domino's twenty foals eight were stakes race winners, an incredible 42% rate versus the industry norm of just 3%.
+However, this diagnosis is still disputed.
+Known for being a gentle but playful horse, Domino would rear and paw the air upon being turned out in his paddock, lending credibility to the claim that he slipped and fell, thus breaking his neck.
+Despite his short time as a sire, of Domino's twenty foals, eight were stakes race winners, a 42% rate versus the industry norm of just 3%.
 (Only four colts were not gelded.)
-Included among them was Cap and Bells, the first American-bred to win the Epsom Oaks, and Belmont Stakes winner and two-time Horse of the Year Commando, who in turn sired a number of top horses one of whom was hall of famer, Colin.
+Among them was Cap and Bells, the first American-bred to win the Epsom Oaks, and Belmont Stakes winner and two-time Horse of the Year Commando, who in turn sired a number of top horses, one of whom was hall of famer Colin.
 Today, many thoroughbred race horses trace their lineage to Domino.
 Some of his most famous descendants were War Admiral, Personal Ensign, Buckpasser, Zenyatta, Secretariat, Seattle Slew, Affirmed, Bold Ruler, Assault, Whirlaway, Gallant Fox, Omaha, Native Dancer, American Pharoah, and Justify.
 Ten of the 13 Triple Crown winners have Domino in their pedigree.